 |Type of Protection Needed||Better Tool to Protect You|

 |Preventing tracking of your online activity||VPN|

 |Preventing invasion of your devices by viruses, adware, and other malware||Antivirus|

 |Removal of existing virus from your devices||Antivirus|

 |Permanently deleting internet session data||VPN|

 It should be clear by now that you shouldn’t choose between antivirus protection and a VPN – you should absolutely have both!
 The combination of a topnotch antivirus program and a high-quality VPN is the closest you can come to 100% protection from every online threat.

 As your vpnMentors, we can confidently give some insights into which VPNs have the highest security standards in the business.
-In addition to NordVPN, we also recommend ExpressVPN, which is ultra-speedy, and CyberGhostVPN, which is super easy to use, and IPVanish for its great security.
+In addition to ExpressVPN, we also recommend CyberGhostVPN which is super easy to use, and IPVanish for its great security.